 A sensitive application data may need to be protected against unauthorized modification.
-This relates to attacks at runtime to gain write access to the sensitive application data by another application.
+This relates to attacks at runtime to gain sensitive application data.

-The attacker executes an application that tries to alter (part of) the sensitive application data.
+The attacker executes an application that tries to alter (part of) the

 3.3 Organisational security policies